-Since it’s about time to break out the spray again, I looked at the ingredients – 96 percent inert ingredients including water and glycerin?
-What exactly am I paying for??
+Since it’s about time to break out the spray again, I looked at the ingredients: 96 percent inert ingredients including water and glycerin?
+So, what exactly am I paying for??
 The small amount of essential oils?
 I decided to try to make my own.

-This is where having a vet tech hubby comes in handy.
+And this is where having a vet tech hubby comes in handy.
 I put him to work choosing oils that are safe and effective.
-Here is our recipe.
+Here is our recipe for homemade fly spray for horses.

 - 1 ½ cups water